 You can spread on your frosting with a knife or rubber spatula or do what I did and pipe it on with a pastry bag.
 I decided I wanted a little crunch on top of these, too, so I also sprinkled each cupcake with Toffee Bits.

-Because of the cream cheese in the maple frosting, I recommend storing the cupcakes in the refrigerator if you won’t be eating them within the day.
+Yes.
+Because of the cream cheese in the maple frosting, I recommend storing these cupcake in the refrigerator.
+You could store the UNfrosted pumpkin cupcakes at room temperature.

 Tips and Tricks